kdkulman/kdkulman/README.md

    * 🌱 Finishing a mobile Android game, Cat Conveyor: Survive 10 levels of sorting cats coming down a conveyor belt

-💞️ I’m pursuing a career as a software developer!

-- 📫 Feel free to contact me ----> kdkulman@gmail.com
+- 📫 Collaboration/business interest contact me  ----> kdkulman@gmail.com

 <!---
 kdkulman/kdkulman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.